HariSekhon/Spotify-tools/README.md

 For deleted songs in the desktop app, you can immediately press Control + Shift + Z on Windows or Control + Z on Mac to undo it.

-This repo is for everything else - Backups, Conversions from HTTP URIs to readable `Artist - Track` format, tracking individual songs removed from playlists over time etc.
+This repo is for everything else - Backups, Conversions from HTTP URIs to readable `Artist - Track` format, tracking individual songs removed from playlists over time (if Spotify loses the rights to them they silently disappear and you won't notice if not Git revision controlling them like my repo [Spotify Playlists](https://github.com/harisekhon/spotify-playists) etc.

 #### Ready to run Docker image #####